To apply for scholarships, or to nominate a student for a scholarship, complete our Scholarships Application. A valid CCV login is required.

 Life Gap Fund

-Life Gap provides just-in-time support to help students bridge challenging financial situations that threaten their ability to stay in school.
+Life Gap provides just-in-time support to help address small but unexpected emergency expenses during the semester so that you can stay focused on school.
 Visit ccv.edu/lifegap to apply.
 A CCV username and password is needed to access the application.

 Study Abroad Fund